AquaticInformatics/aquarius-field-data-framework/src/FieldVisitHotFolderService/Readme.md

   -ConnectionRetryDelay       The TimeSpan to wait in between AQTS connection attempts. [default: 00:01:00]

-  =========================== Local plugin settings -PluginFolder               A folder containing *.plugin files, to process field visit files locally. [default: Plugins]
+  =========================== Local plugin settings -Plugin                     A plugin assembly to use for parsing field visits locally.
+Can be set multiple times.

   =========================== File monitoring settings -HotFolderPath              The root path to monitor for field visit files.